pranavprakash23/StreamMax/README.md

-This is a Video Streaming application which is built with React and Spring Boot.
+This is a Video Streaming application which is built with React and Firebase.

 -Landing Page (Pending)
 -Routing✅
 -Login Page✅
     -SignIn/SignUp✅
-    -Validations
+    -Validations✅
--useRef Hook
+-useRef Hook✅
+-Setup and prod Deployement on Firebase✅